LEEYJ1021/fatigue-alert-monitoring/README.md

 | Direct c′ | `0` (the DGP routes alerts → performance entirely through D) | Table 1 |
 | IV 2SLS and naive OLS | mean over rows of `-GAMMA*(1 - p0)*t` (intensity is C/t, hence the scaling by t̄) | Table 1 |

 Under fatigue (S5–S6), these constant-p targets are no longer the estimand.
-The CSV therefore reports coverage of the *constant-response benchmark*; the resulting near-zero coverage is an **estimand shift**, not estimator failure (Proposition 2(b); manuscript Table 3 evaluates against fatigue-adjusted targets — see [§8](#8-known-differences-between-manuscript-and-code-please-read), item 3).
+The CSV therefore reports coverage of the *constant-response benchmark*; the resulting near-zero coverage is an **estimand shift**, not estimator failure (Proposition 2(b); manuscript Table 3 evaluates against fatigue-adjusted targets).

 ### 4.5 Part A — Monte Carlo design and metrics (Manuscript §3.4–3.5; `monte_carlo`, `summarise`)